cng04/NBA-Champion-Predictor-Project/README.md

 ## **Summary**
 The full predictions of the most likely NBA champion per season are in the **PREDICTIONS** folder.
 See _**predictions_2023_NBA_champion.csv**_ for predictions on the 2023 NBA Season and see **_predictions_1996_2022_NBA_champion_ridge.csv_** for the predictions on the 1996 - 2022 NBA Seasons.
 The Predicted Rank reflects the team's likelihood to win the NBA Championship (lower rank is better).

-In the above files, the higher the Predicted_Score, the more likely the team is to win the NBA championship.
+In the above files, the higher the Predicted_Score (which is the Predicted Playoff Score), the more likely the team is to win the NBA championship.
 See **Cleaning and Parsing the Data** below for how each team's playoff score was determined for that season.

 In short, NBA Champion received **10** points, Runner-Up received **7** points, teams that lost in the Conference Finals received **4** points, teams that lost in the Conference Semi-finals received **2** points, teams that lost in the First Round received **1** point and teams that didn't make the playoffs at all received **0** points.